 Anyone with symptoms of testicular torsion should seek emergency medical attention.
 Without treatment, any condition that affects blood flow could result in loss of the testicle or surrounding parts.

 If a person experiences swelling or pain in one or both testicles, it is best to see a doctor.
-If the pain is causing nausea and vomiting, they should seek immediate medical attention.
+They should seek immediate medical attention if the pain causes nausea and vomiting.

 In cases of testicular torsion, the sooner a person seeks help, the more likely they can receive prompt attention for restoring blood flow.

 Medical treatments are available for most causes of testicular pain.

 - Alsaikhan, B. et al. (2016).
 Epidemiology of varicocele.